 One of the ACCT 5450 class assignments is a "live" internal audit project.
-Your class will complete an internal audit of the TCU Wesley Foundation this semester.
-I will be placing you in teams for the live audit and for in class activities.
-To ensure that we have the best teams possible, I will have you complete the following surveys no later than 5:00 p.m. on Friday January 17.
-You will each receive 10 points on the syllabus for completing the surveys.
+Your class will complete an internal audit of the Rising Star Resource Development Corporation this semester.
+I will be placing you in teams for the live audit, the case, and for in class activities.
+You are expected to work cooperatively and diligently with your team members.
+A large portion of your project points are based on your peer evaluation.